--Not established (0) Pest never detected in California or known only from incursions. -Low (-1) Pest has a localized distribution in California or is established in one suitable climate/host area (region). -Medium (-2) Pest is widespread in California but not fully established in the endangered area,

--Medium (-2) Pest is widespread in California but not fully established in the endangered area, or pest established in two contiguous suitable climate/host areas.

--High (-3) Pest has fully established in the endangered area, or pest is reported in more than two contiguous or non-contiguous suitable climate/host areas.

-7) The final score is the consequences of introduction score minus the post entry distribution and survey information score:
+- -Not established (0) Pest never detected in California or known only from incursions. - -Low (-1) Pest has a localized distribution in California or is established in one suitable climate/host area (region). - -Medium (-2) Pest is widespread in California but not fully established in the endangered area, or pest established in two contiguous suitable climate/host areas. - -High (-3) Pest has fully established in the endangered area, or pest is reported in more than two contiguous or non-contiguous suitable climate/host areas. - 7) The final score is the consequences of introduction score minus the post entry distribution and survey information score: